sosy-lab/cpachecker/doc/Report.md

      Workaround: After changing the tab on the right, click the selected item in the error path window again.

   - When selecting the ARG tab the root element is sometimes not focused correctly.
 You need to scroll a bit to the left or to the right to view the whole node.

-  - Walking along the error path when ARG tab is active and only the *error path* ARG is displayed does not mark the graph element.